andrewdohertyy/punk-api-project/README.md

 <h1 align="center">Hi 👋</h1>
 <h2 align="center"> Welcome to my latest project "Punk-API"</h2>

-<p align="center">This project was up to now my favourite as going into it react seemed so difficult.
+<p>This project was up to now my favourite as going into it react seemed so difficult.
 However coming towards then end of the project i had recapped alot of what i learnt and fully seen the benefits of using react to create a webpage.

+The goal was to create a page with a list of beers displayed using an API.
+To add user interaction there must also be a search and multiple filters applied.

+To use the project you can simply scroll and get information on the beers.
+If you click more info then a detailed description of the individual beer will be display.
+You can then return home by clicking the logo on the top.

 My favourite part was adding routes to the page and getting it to display a new link on button click.
 As well as this i really emjoyed the styling and took inspiration from the brewdog website.
 I got the search and filters to work suprisingly easily having just learnt this which i am very proud of too.

 What i will add in the future is multiple pages, so if the user wanted to see more beers then can have page 2, page 3 etc. On the more info page i would also like to implement a previous/next option so the user can search through them all.
 Also to have more tests for DOM specific events.

-Enjoy my project! </p>
+Enjoy my project and please reach out to me with any feedback! </p>

+16/09/2022